-I believe there are four types of people in this world.
+I see then four types of people in this world…

 - Those who are struggling out of their subconscious patterning of fear, scarcity and conflict.

 - Those who believe they have managed it and call it being conscious/aware.